NeuroTechX/ntx_slack_archive/_toronto.md

  >If anyone gets a Unity VR app running and integrated with Muse, I'd love to see it, and I might have a part time job for you.

+4/18/2017 6:12 PM

+ **yannick** :

+ >We did and Im sure youd love to see the integrated Muse-IO console in Unity, plotting the EEG signal.